 Unless the content specifically indicates otherwise, the meaning of the terms used in this Ordinance shall be as follows:

-Accessory Dwelling Unit (ADU): A habitable living unit located on the same lot, within, added to or detached from a single-family dwelling, that provides basic requirements for the living, sleeping, eating, cooking and sanitation; has a separate entrance and is routinely occupied.
+Accessory Dwelling Unit (ADU): A habitable living unit located on the same lot, within, added to or detached from a single-family dwelling, that provides basic requirements for the living, sleeping, eating, cooking and sanitation and has a separate entrance.

 Annual Debt Service: The amount required in a calendar year for the payment of the principal and interest on the General Obligation Bonds, Revenue Bonds and the Local Improvement District (LID) obligations.